The Open University since 2006

 Do you feel that sometimes you don't do yourself justice in exams?
 Perhaps you've never taken an exam and are wondering how to prepare yourself.
 It may have been a long time since you took an exam, and you feel a need to refresh your technique.
 You may be looking for reassurance and advice because you've had a bad exam experience in the past.

-This unit aims to help you to improve your own revision and exam techniques and reassure others who experience anxiety and stress over exams.
+This course aims to help you to improve your own revision and exam techniques and reassure others who experience anxiety and stress over exams.

 Copyright & revisions